 The Company did not record a net tax benefit associated with its losses for the nine months ended September 30, 2005 and 2004 due to the Company providing a valuation allowance, as discussed in Note 5 to the condensed consolidated financial statements.
-Regional Affiliates

-The following table summarizes the combined capacity purchase activity for the American Connection carriers and AMR Eagle for the nine months ended September 30, 2005 and 2004 (in millions):
+Operating Statistics The following table provides statistical information for American and Regional Affiliates for the nine months ended September 30, 2005 and 2004.